JustTyping1/Stocks-predicitons/README.md

-# Wildfire-prediction
+# Stock-prediction

-- Using climate data to predict where wildifires are going to occur.
+- Using stock data to precdict how they will move